Pioneers (#5): “The Most Interesting Man in the World”

 If you met Ogden Lindsley (1922-2004), you remembered him.

-There was his tall, athletic frame… the perfectly-fitting suit, often in a daring plaid that most men couldn’t pull off… and the ubiquitous bow tie that on Og didn’t seem a bit nerdy.
-There was the mile-wide smile and the manicured whiskers that gave him a mischievous aura, and always reminded me of “Old Scratch” as portrayed in one of the best-ever Twilight Zone episodes (inset; honest, I’m not making any particular point except that Og’s appearance was memorable).
+There was his tall, athletic frame… the perfectly-fitting suit, sometimes in a daring plaid that most men couldn’t pull off… and the ubiquitous bow tie that on Og didn’t seem a bit nerdy.
+There was the mile-wide smile and the manicured whiskers that gave him a mischievous aura (and always reminded me of “Old Scratch” as portrayed in one of the best-ever Twilight Zone episodes; check it out and see if you agree)

 To complement the colorful demeanor, there was a colorful life story, full of twists and turns which included, among many other things, a case of “reports of my death are greatly exaggerated” (he was erroneously declared killed in action during World War II and his name appears on a Rhode Island monument to fallen soldiers).
 All in all, when I think of Og’s vibe, I can’t help but recall a boisterous old ad campaign that featured “The Most Interesting Man in the World” (here’s one installment).